Byont-Ventures/poc-zero-knowledge-password-manager/Proof_of_Concept.md

 3. Then the user $password$ is hashed.
 4. Then this hash is separated into two parts: $pass$ and $word$.
 5. The $pass$ and $word$ are also hashed.
-6. In the end, we submit these values, do the ***arkworks*** magic and get a *bool* as a response: *true* if the password is correct, *false* if it is not.
+6. In the end, we submit these values, use the ***arkworks***  for their verification, and get a *bool* as a response: *true* if the password is correct, *false* if it is not.
-    1. If you want to learn how the password is verified using ***arkworks*** (which utilizes *zk-SNARK* logic), check the *Details/Arkworks* section.
+    1. If you want to learn how the password is verified using ***arkworks*** (which utilizes *zk-SNARK* logic), check [Arkworks](#21-arkworks).

 ## 1.2 Potential advantages

 ### 1.2.1 Rainbow table resistance

+If you don't know what a Rainbow table is, check the [source](https://en.wikipedia.org/wiki/Rainbow_table) first.

 The public hash stored on a smart contract is never the same for any pair of users.
 This is because the public hash calculation depends on the user’s wallet address, which is unique.
 If two users have the same password, their public hashes will differ.

 ### 1.2.2 Random final output

-***Prerequisite:*** Check the Details/Arkworks before reading further for better understanding.
+***Prerequisite:*** Check the [Arkworks](#21-arkworks) before reading further for better understanding.

 When verifying a password with ***arkworks*** in the end, two Pedersen commitments are compared with each other $commitment_a == commitment_b$, where $commitment_a = C(hash)$ and $commitment_b = C(wallet * pass - word)$.
 Here $C()$ is a function that converts an input into a corresponding Pedersen commitment.
 Let’s say the final commitments should equal a particular final value $final = commitment_a = commitment_b$.
 It would be easier to hack the password if the hacker knew this $final$ value.
 However, when calculating commitments, a random value is always used, which means that during every new verification, the same input: $hash$, $wallet$, and $password$ will produce different commitments $commitment_{a_1}, commitment_{a_2}, commitment_{b_1}, commitment_{b_2}$, where $commitment_{a_1} ~!= commitment_{a_2}$ and $commitment_{b_1} ~!= commitment_{b_2}$, while $commitment_{a_1} == commitment_{b_1}$ and $commitment_{a_2} == commitment_{b_2}$.
 This also means that the corresponding final values $final_1$ and $final_2$ will never be equal.

 ### 1.2.3 API features

-The backend part of the application, which is responsible for Public hash generation and password verification with ZKP, acts as an API.
+The backend part of the application, which is responsible for Public hash generation and password verification with Zero-Knowledge Proof (ZKP), acts as an API.
 The smart contract that stores public hashes in it is shown only as an example.
-It can be easily substituted with any other smart contract with similar mapping.
-Other web3 projects and organizations can easily inherit this application’s functionality.
+It can be substituted with any other smart contract, which has the mapping of $wallet$ - $hash$ pairs and methods for adding new $hashes$ and getting already existing ones.
+Thus, other web3 projects and organizations can use Zero-Knowledge Password Manager functionality in their own smart contracts.

 ## 1.3 Potential vulnerabilities